seek4science/seek-documentation/tech/extended_metadata/create-extended-metadata-type-with-json-file.md

   ]
 }
 ```

-This is the [JSON schema](extended_metadata_type_schema.json) used to define your JSON file for creating a new extended metadata type via upload.

 Here’s a step-by-step [example](a-complete-example.md) of how to create a new extended metadata type using all the attribute types mentioned above.